CRMPickers logoCRMPickers

 Pipedrive implementation risk

 Low to medium.
-Rollout is usually simpler for sales-only teams, but migration planning still matters around activities, contact history, custom fields, and any integrations that feed revenue reporting.
+A sales-only rollout is usually simpler, but migration still needs discipline around open deals, historical activities, custom fields, lost-reason values, source tracking, and integrations that feed reporting or outreach.

 Dataset-backed buying evidence

-• monday CRM: 29 named integrations across 15 tracked categories; Pipedrive: 96 named integrations across 18 categories.
+• monday CRM has 29 named integrations across 15 tracked categories; Pipedrive has 96 across all 18 tracked categories.

-• monday CRM maps to 4 core capability groups; Pipedrive maps to 6 core capability groups.
+• monday CRM maps to 4 capability groups and 15 matched features; Pipedrive maps to 6 groups and 18 matched features.

-• monday CRM has 9 matched Sales Execution features; Pipedrive has 8, so monday is not weak on sales basics despite being broader.
+• monday CRM has 9 matched Sales Execution features, so it is not weak on sales workflow despite being broader than a pipeline CRM.

-• Pipedrive adds mapped Communication & Telephony plus Enterprise Governance capability signals that monday CRM does not currently show in the projection.
+• Pipedrive adds Communication & Telephony and Enterprise Governance signals that monday CRM does not show in the projection.

 monday CRM vs Pipedrive FAQ